The Aquarium Ambitions of

 The supplementary hand pumped circulating system also proved completely inadequate.
 The volume of the slate tanks being too small to affect the temperature of the water, and its controlled flow back into the aquarium was not of sufficient height or volume to either purify it or create anything but the smallest amount of aëration to assist the role of the vegetation.
 The design of the tanks also compounded the problem, the surface area being very small in relation to the total volume of the tank.
 Thus for the water to mix naturally with the atmosphere, a continuous supplementary circulating system was vital to the inhabitants well being.

 The errors of the marine system were however, in stark contrast to the freshwater aquariums.
-Within a year of the aquarium opening, the gardens new steam pump driven drinking water supply was by chance, connected to the slate inside fish househeader tank supplying the line of freshwater aquariums, whilst the freshwater overflow was connected to the new waste water drain, making a continuous flowing system.
+Within a year of the aquarium opening, the gardens new steam pump driven drinking water supply was by chance, connected to the slate header tank supplying the line of freshwater aquariums, whilst the freshwater overflow was connected to the new waste water drain, making a continuous flowing system.
 This had the immediate affect of creating a healthy environment for the fish and plants.

 In a letter to the Society, William Alford Lloyd, then an aquarium dealer of growing repute, could not help but draw this to their attention, suggesting that a sump tank of several times the total capacity of the marine tanks, would serve the same purpose for them as the hosepipe had for the freshwater tanks.
 Much to his disappointment, his letters were ignored and the Society continued to change and throw away the turbid seawater at considerable financial expense.

-Settling Gosse’s account. up
+Settling Gosse’s account.

 Receiving another letter from Gosse in the May of 1854, Mitchell presented his request that the matter his outstanding account go to independent arbitration, with Bell again representing his interests.
 The Council readily agreed, appointing Bowerbank to represent the Zoological Society.
 By now Gosse was becoming a name to be reckoned with, particularly after the release of his second and most popular seaside volume in July entitled The Aquarium, an unveiling of the wonders of the deep sea; in which he declared, from that time on, the term aqua vivarium should be thrown aside and replaced by the name “Aquarium”.
 Both the visitors to the gardens fish house and the ever-increasing numbers of middle class families taking their holidays by the seaside to investigate and explore the seashore enthusiastically received the new name.